LepronlineR/lepronliner.github.io/source/about/index.md

 {% box The Bronx Highschool of Science ------------ (July 2016 - May 2020) %}
 > G.E.D.
 {% endbox %}

+{% quot icon:hashtag Extras %}

+If you want to learn more about me personally I have an extra page about myself here:

+{% link /about/me About Me More icon:/assets/photos/pfp.jpg%}

+Click here if you like nature:

+{% link /hike/ Hiking Photos icon:/assets/hikes/Bear%20Mountain/1.jpg %}

 {% quot icon:hashtag Contact Me %}